wp-plugins/wordbooker/readme.txt

 NOTE : You have to have PHP V5 installed for this plugin to work as the code contains several PHP V5 specific features.

+== IMPORTANT ==

+Wordbooker 1.8 uses the new Faceobok OAUTH authorisation method.
+This means that when you upgrade you may find that you loose your "Session" with Facebook and you only get a partial option screen displayed.
+If this happens then simply reload the Wordbooker Options page and follow the instructions.

 == Installation ==

 1. [Download] (http://wordpress.org/extend/plugins/wordbooker/) the ZIP file.